ZiedHY/ZiedHY.github.io/README.md

 #### NB:

 *   In the update rule, _Etha_ is the **learning rate** and determines how large is the step we take in the direction of our gradient.
-Its choice is very important.
-If it is too low, the model could stuck in a local minima.
-If it is too large it could diverge.
-Adaptive learning rates could be used to adapt the learning rate value for each iteration of the gradient.
+Its choice is very important since modern neural network architectures are extremly non-convex.
+If the learning rate is too low, the model could stuck in a local minimum.
+If it is too large it could diverge. **Adaptive learning rates** could be used to adapt the learning rate value for each iteration of the gradient.
 For more detailed explanation please read this [overview of gradient descent optimization algorithms by Sebastian Ruder](https://arxiv.org/pdf/1609.04747.pdf).

 *   To compute the gradient of the loss function in respect of a given vector of weights, we use **backpropagation**.
 Let us consider the simple neural network above.
 It contains one hidden layer and one output layer.
 We want to compute the gradient of the loss function with respect to each parameter, let us say to _theta 1_.
 For that, we start by applying the chain rule because J(_theta_) is only dependent on _Yhat_.
 And then, we apply the chain rule one more time to backpropagate the gradient one layer further.
 We can do this, for the same reason, because _z1_ (hidden state) is only depend on the input _x_ and _theta 1_.